 If you love to read, your Amazon Kindle is probably one of the most important devices in your life, and all important devices are showered with loads of tender loving accessories.
-Identifying your Kindle model is an important step in determining which Skin or case it is compatible with.
+Identifying your Kindle model is an essential step in the determination of which Skin or case it is compatible with.

 The naming convention of Kindle models can be confusing; In the beginning, Amazon named their Kindle devices based on the iteration of each sub category but at some point, they started using their Kindle (basic) as the baseline when referring to the generation of the model.